 The holidays aren’t always merry and bright for everyone, and that’s okay.
 Be mindful of your feelings as the holidays near, and make sure you take care of yourself.
 If you start feeling holiday stress and depression, take a step back and practice some of these tips to get it under control.

 If you struggle with depression during the holidays—or during any time of the year—ketamine infusions may be able to help.
-If seasonal depression is affecting your ability to face routine life, contact Vitalitas Denver for a free consultation.
+If seasonal depression is affecting your ability to face routine life, contact Vitalitas Denver.
 Our clinical team will answer your questions and point you in the direction of health and wellness.